-This episode we visit John Legend, producer, musician, activist, father of Luna and husband of Chrissy.
-Legend opens up about his own childhood, the dangers of misunderstanding the history and making his daughter giggle.
+This episode we visit John Legend, producer, musician, activist, father of Luna, and husband of Chrissy.
+Legend opens up about his own childhood, the dangers of misunderstanding history, and making his daughter giggle.
 Also Fatherly’s science editor on the longtail effect of crappy parenting.

 In the final episode of the first season, our host sits down with Massimo Bottura, who runs one of the best restaurants in the world.
 The chef opens up about raising his son Charlie, who is developmentally disabled, and how creativity takes all forms.
 Also, Fatherly’s science editor explains why all tantrums are basically the same.